GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 ## Before you begin

-Before running this tutorial, you must set up a Google Cloud Platform project, and you need to have Docker and the Google Cloud SDK installed on your workstation.
+Before running this tutorial, you must set up a Google Cloud Platform project.
+You also need to have Docker and the Google Cloud SDK installed on your workstation.

+### Create a Google Cloud Platform project

-Create a project that will host your Phoenix application.
+Create a project to host your Phoenix application.
 You can also reuse an existing project.

+To create a new project:

 1. Use the [Google Cloud Platform Console](https://console.cloud.google.com/) to create a new Cloud Platform project.
 Remember the project ID; you will